TripelA/Speech-to-text-implementation/code/readme.md

 >
 > `unzip NAME.zip`

-This will create a directory called `transfer_learning`, with two nested directories, `train` and `test`.
+This will create a directory called `transfer_set`, with two nested directories, `train` and `test`.
 Keep the filepaths to the `train` and `test` directories available, as you will be able to use them in the `Transcribe_and_compare.py` script as the wav directory and the txt directories within the `test` folder.
 Additionally, the contents of the `train` folder will be available for any model tuning.